EmandM/ts-mock-imports/README.md

 ## About

-ts-mock-imports is useful if you want to replace objects that are exported from local files with stub versions of those objects.
+ts-mock-imports is useful if you want to replace imports with stub versions of those imports.
 This allows ES6 code to be easily unit-tested without the need for an explicit dependency injection library.

 ts-mock-imports is built on top of sinon.
+[Sinon stub documentation](https://sinonjs.org/releases/latest/stubs/)

 Mocked classes take all of the original class functions, and replace them with noop functions (functions returning `undefined`).